 Materials Accepted, Not Accepted - For a safer method to transport the HHW waste, we recommend cardboard boxes or plastic totes.

 *There is a 10gal limit on the amount of liquid wastes such as oil, gas, coolant etc. dropped off per daily visit.
+Limit of 10 on small camping propane bottles.

 |Acceptable Materials||Unacceptable Materials|